bhardwajRahul/plakar/subcommands/help/docs/plakar-pkg-add.md

 If
 *plugin*
 matches an existing local file, it is installed directly.
-Otherwise, it is treated as a recipe name and downloaded from the Plakar plugin server (requires login via plakar-login(1)).
+Otherwise, it is treated as a recipe name and downloaded from the Plakar plugin server which requires a login via the plakar-login(1) command.

+Installing plugins without logging in is possible via the plakar-pkg-build(1) command
+(provided you have a working Go toolchain available).

-To force local resolution, use an absolute path.
-To force remote fetching, pass an HTTP or HTTPS URL.
+To force local resolution use an absolute path, otherwise to force remote fetching pass an HTTP or HTTPS URL.

 # FILES